tefra/xsdata/docs/xml.rst

 Alternative Writers
 -------------------

-xsData ships with multiple writers based on lxml and native python.
+xsData ships with multiple writers based on lxml and native python that may vary in performance in some cases.
+The output of all them is consistent with a few exceptions when handling mixed content with ``pretty_print=True``.

 .. literalinclude:: examples/xml_serializer_alternative_writer.py

-:class:`~xsdata.formats.dataclass.serializers.writers.LxmlEventWriter`

-It's based on the lxml `ElementTreeContentHandler`, which means your object tree will first be converted to an lxml ElementTree and then to string.
-Despite that since it's lxml it's still pretty fast and supports special characters and encodings a bit better than the native python writer.

-:class:`~xsdata.formats.dataclass.serializers.writers.XmlEventWriter`

-It's based on the native python :class:`xml.sax.saxutils.XMLGenrator` with support for indentation.
-The object tree is converted directly to string without any intermediate steps, which makes it's slightly faster than the lxml implementation and more memory efficient if you write directly to an output stream.

-The pretty print output is identical to the lxml's except for some mixed content cases, because of the nature of a sax content handler.
+API: :ref:`Reference <XML Writers>`

 XML Benchmarks